A few years ago we remodeled my brother and sister-in-laws dark 80s kitchen into a bright, modern kitchen on a budget.

 The panty cabinets next to the fridge offered lots of storage, but it was a hot mess inside!
 It is too easy to loose items in the back of the 24″ deep pantry shelves.

 Even though the improvements made to the pantry cannot be seen from the outside, they were totally worth the expense.
-And I am working on a detailed tutorial of how to do this to share soon.

 When I updated the face frame, I left the center stile off and that made it possible to add pull out shelves to the pantry.